 Don't Touch the Center Stone

 Wondering how to take care of your diamond engagement ring?
-Avoid touching the center stone at all costs!
+Avoid touching the center stone at all costs.
 "Diamonds and other precious stones are magnets for dust, dirt, and body oil," says Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds.
 "When you put on or take off your ring, try grabbing the band on either side of the stone instead of grabbing the stone itself.
-If your stone ever looks hazy or cloudy, it’s likely something is stuck underneath it."
+If your stone ever looks hazy or cloudy, it’s likely that something is stuck underneath it."

 Do Keep Your Ring Clean